melmothx/amusewiki-debian-packages/amusewiki-texlive/opt/amusewiki-texlive/2023/texmf-dist/doc/latex/l3kernel/README.md

 2019.
 Similarly, the full set of these utility primitives has been available in XeTeX from the 2019 TeX Live release, and has always been available in LuaTeX (some by Lua emulation).
-The Japanese pTeX and upTeX gained all of the above (except `\ifincsname`) for TeX Live 2019 `\ifincsname` for TeX Live 2020.
+The Japanese pTeX and upTeX gained all of the above (except `\ifincsname`) for TeX Live 2019 and `\ifincsname` for TeX Live 2020.

-At present, the `\expanded` primitive is emulated if unavailable.
-This code is slow and imposes some coding restrictions.
-As such, it will be *removed* for TeX Live 2022.
+Starting from release 2023-05-15, the `\expanded` primitive is *required*.
+Its slow emulation has been removed.

-In addition to the above, engines which are fully Unicode-compatible must provde the functionality of the following primitives, documented in the LuaTeX manual
+In addition to the above, engines which are fully Unicode-compatible must provide the functionality of the following primitives, documented in the LuaTeX manual

 - `\Uchar`